sjfricke/Vulkan-glTF-Morph-Target/README.md

 - [ ] Materials
 - [ ] Use tangents in morph

+## How it works

+A future blog post will be up shortly with more details of how it works so you can implement it for your own use

 ## Credit

 Most of the template is from [Sascha Willem's Vulkan-glTF-PBR demo](https://github.com/SaschaWillems/Vulkan-glTF-PBR) so huge shout out to him!
 I wanted to use morph targets for my own purpose, knew [glTF had it in its specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#morph-targets) and decided to create a demo since no one else seems to have for Vulkan.